It is with great trepidation that I present today’s I Remember JFK memory to you.

-The article (presented here in its entirety) was published on March 4, 1966.
+The article was published on March 4, 1966.
 It went over quietly.
 The context of the entire piece made it clear that Lennon’s statement was not about dissing Jesus, it was in fact an ironic comment on how popular he and his Liverpool buddies had become, much to his amazement.

 Enter a disposable fan mag called DATEbook.

 On July 29 of that year, this obscure rag hawked an article on its front page called “The Ten Adults You Dig/Hate The Most.”
 In the article was this snippet from the Cleave interview: